darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 ----

 Ping enables a user to verify that the core module is accessible.
-The Core ping is separate from the Competitive Tracker ping because the Core module interfaces with a different service than the primary Competitive Tracker service.
+The Core ping is separate from the Competitive Tracker ping because the Core module interfaces with a different underlying service than the primary Competitive Tracker service.

 Ping the Core Service